- Early Help and Targeted Support for children, young people and families

 The Early Help Assessment process is entirely voluntary.
 It is important that the professional who gathers the information for the assessment asks the family to confirm that they are consenting to the assessment and have been told about the Local Authority keeps and uses the information.
 This allows the information in the assessment to be shared with the services that can help.

-You can find information on children or young people with disabilities and complex health needs on our Special Educational Needs and Disabilities Local Offer.
+You can find information about support for children or young people with disabilities and complex health needs on our SEND Information Hub.

 Child or young person with special educational needs

-You can find information on children or young people with special educational needs on our Special Educational Needs and Disabilities Local Offer.
+You can find information about support for children or young people with special educational needs on our SEND Information Hub.